 Database management is getting more complex which, in turn, is driving up the level of skills required to successfully implement database administration.

-Corporate data is more important than ever, and production databases store the most important data.
-Managing and documenting database change in compliance with regulations is increasingly complicated.
+Data is more important than ever, and production databases store the most important data.
+Managing, documenting and protecting data is increasingly complicated.